 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Our team of tech experts researched over 40 of the best external hard drives available today before purchasing 11 of the best.
-During our comparative tests, we tested speeds across a Mac and Windows system with different USB outlets and a host of pressure settings.
+Our team of tech experts bought 11 promising external hard drives and tested speeds across a Mac and Windows system with different USB outlets and a host of pressure settings.
 We manually dragged and dropped files of differing sizes to see which moved quickly and extensively tested durability.
-The result is a well-researched and tested review with an array of recommendations designed to help you find exactly what you need.
+The result is a well- tested review with various recommendations designed to help you find exactly what you need.

 Editor's Note: We updated our external hard drive review on Aug 30, 2024, to add more information on how we tested these products and provide alternative recommendations to our award winners.